 Broken Plate Mosaics

-In this workshop you are guided through the complete process of creating a broken dish and tile mosaic.
+Learn how to resurrect a chipped or damaged family heirloom by giving it a new life as a work of art.
+This timeless and popular art form is called pique assiette in the mosaic art world.
+Students are guided through the complete process of creating a broken dish and tile mosaics.
+Lecture and hands on.
 You may choose to work abstractly or figuratively.
 Our works are for interior display and we will be working in the direct method of mosaic fabrication.
 Some of our dishes/crockery may not be suitable for freeze/thaw.

 As you can see by the gallery images of past student works there are many directions you can go with your creations.